CommUNext: Deep Learning-Based Cross-Band and Multi-Directional Signal Prediction: Experimental Results

-The results indicate that reducing the number of high-frequency directional inputs does not cause substantial degradation.
-Although \textbf{4 Dir (Seg)} provides more directional cues, it may introduce minor instability when sparse samples are drawn from challenging areas. \textbf{1 Random (Seg)} achieves robust performance, likely because sample-wise directional diversity enriches the learned angular features.
-Remarkably, \textbf{0 Dir (Seg)} still reconstructs the eight-direction 7\,GHz SS maps with \emph{reasonable} accuracy.
-This can be attributed to the fact that the eight canonical directions are fixed across all samples, thereby reducing the necessity of explicit directional anchors for orientation calibration.
+Table~\ref{tab:dir_mae_rmse} summarizes the MAE and RMSE under different directional sparsity configurations.
+The results indicate that reducing the number of high-frequency directional inputs does not lead to substantial performance degradation.
+Although \textbf{4 Dir} provides additional directional cues, it may introduce minor instability when sparse samples are drawn from challenging regions.
+In contrast, \textbf{1 Random} achieves robust performance, likely because sample-wise directional diversity enriches the learned angular features.
+Remarkably, \textbf{0 Dir} is still able to reconstruct eight-direction 7\,GHz SS maps with reasonable accuracy.
+This behavior can be attributed to the fact that the eight canonical directions are fixed across all samples, which reduces the reliance on explicit directional anchors for orientation calibration.

-In Table~\ref{tab:dir_mae_rmse}, we primarily compare the differences between \textbf{4 Dir (Seg)} and \textbf{0 Dir (Seg)} within the communicable region.
-It can be observed that although \textbf{0 Dir (Seg)} shows a slightly less concentrated distribution in both MAE and RMSE, the RMSE results further indicate that the absence of directional high-frequency samples in some regions leads to larger prediction errors.
-Consequently, the median and several other statistical indicators of \textbf{0 Dir (Seg)} are marginally higher than those of \textbf{4 Dir (Seg)}, which is an expected outcome.
-Nevertheless, the MAE performance across the two settings remains close, suggesting that their overall error distributions are comparable.
-This demonstrates that the proposed method can still achieve reliable prediction accuracy even in scenarios with missing high-frequency directional inputs.
+To further quantify the difference between \textbf{4 Dir} and \textbf{0 Dir} within the communicable region, we examine their MAE and RMSE distributions.
+While \textbf{0 Dir} exhibits a slightly less concentrated error distribution and higher RMSE values in certain regions due to the absence of high-frequency directional references, its median MAE remains close to that of \textbf{4 Dir}.
+This indicates that, despite increased variance, the overall prediction accuracy of \textbf{0 Dir} remains comparable, demonstrating the robustness of the proposed framework under missing high-frequency directional inputs.

-Illustrative predictions for \textbf{0 Dir (Seg)} are shown in Fig.~\ref{fig:test_samples}(d), (j), (p), with corresponding absolute error maps in Fig.~\ref{fig:error_maps}(c), (h), (m), where darker tones indicate lower errors in open LoS areas and beam lobes, highlighting the architecture’s cross-band and multi-directional completion capability.
+Illustrative predictions for the \textbf{0 Dir} case are shown in Fig.~\ref{fig:test_samples}(d), (j), and (p), with the corresponding absolute error maps presented in Fig.~\ref{fig:error_maps}(c), (h), and (m).
+Darker tones indicate lower errors in open LoS areas and along beam lobes, highlighting the framework’s cross-band and multi-directional completion capability.